davidson-consulting/vjoule/README.md

 ## Installation
 ### From .deb (recommended)
 vJoule can be installed from deb files found in the Github releases.
-The `vjoule_<VERSION>.deb` package will install three systemd services: `vjoule_sensor` (that will gather the required hardware infos) and `vjoule_simple_formula` (responsible for the actual estimations of the energy consummed by the monitored processes), `vjoule_dumping_formula` (a secondary formula, used for debugging purposes).
+The `vjoule-tools_<VERSION>.deb` package will install a systemd services: `vjoule_service` (that will estimate the energy consumption of a list of monitored cgroups and the whole computer)

-You can install the .deb file (once downloaded) by running `dpkg -i vjoule_<VERSION>.deb`.
+You can install the .deb file (once downloaded) by running `sudo dpkg -i vjoule-tools_<VERSION>.deb`.

 ### From sources
 vJoules uses CMake as a build tool.